minormakerslab/minormakerslab/workshops.md

 sort_order: #reverse
 ---

-This is a collection of workshops develloped by our students.
-We publish this under a creative commons licensense for
+This is a collection of workshops developed by our students.
+We publish these under a Creative Commons license for everyone to use and build upon.
+Our students share their digital fabrication knowledge and project experiences through these hands-on workshops—making skills more accessible.